stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/RC_RX_OpenAVRc_Multi_12ch_A1_Servo_16bit/README.md

 ### Function:
 * Normal mode = LED RX is lit
 * Battery voltage 1S LiPo (4.2V) < 3.3V = RX LED flash at a interval of 500ms
 * TX transmitter off or signal loss = RX LED flash at a interval of 100ms
+* Fail-safe = servos 1 -> 12 set to neutral or individually set in code

 ### Arduino pins:
 * D2  - servo 1